19hours/sg-statutes/Acts/Central Provident Fund Act.md

 5% of the Relevant Additional Wages.

-(b)

-9% of the Relevant Additional Wages.

-(b)

-5% of the Relevant Additional Wages.

-(b)

-9% of the Relevant Additional Wages.

-(b)

-5% of the Relevant Additional Wages.

-(b) where the employee is above 60 years of age:
+(c) where the employee is above 60 but not more than 65 years of age:

-Above 60 but not more than
-65 years of age

-Above 65 years of age
+First column

+Second column

+Third column

 Total amount of the employee’s wages for the calendar month